1890 Oswego NY Victorian House Museum, second big problem: leaking radiators

 Just as an FYI, it's possible there were ducts to the outside at some point.
 That was a thing for a while on large higher end houses.
 They duct that outside and it runs on continuous fresh air.
 I do not recall what era that was popular in.
 Possibly post Spanish Flu era as fresh air got really popular after that.

 Is this just a part of a heating system or is it also a historic artifact?
 If it is an artifact how much money is it worthwhile to spend restoring or replacing it with an identical piece?
 One could take it apart and then build up the corroded areas with welds and then machine them to specs.
 One could also use a good one to make a mold for a new casting.
-But both of these solutions require a lot of effort and money.
+But both of these solutions require a lot of effort and money.0

-Since those are indirect radiators it would probably be most cost effective to replace them with direct radiators in the rooms they heat rather than trying to repair them or find appropriate salvaged indirect radiators.
+Since those are indirect radiators it would probably be most cost effective to replace them with direct radiators in the rooms they heat rather than trying to repair them or find appropriate salvaged indirect radiators.0

 Yes, they all had fresh air intakes, but they’re gone now.
 All of the signs (stains, wall penetrations, one one duct) are still there.
 At some point they were removed/disconnected and now they use basement air.
 My first project was installing a sump pump and two large dehumidifiers in the basement.
 They were dumping first floor dehumidifiers twice a day for years and no one questioned where the humidity was coming from (!).
 I have the house dried out now and dealing with the heating system that they all thought was fine.
 I took a tour of the Biltmore Estate (a Vanderbilt estate) in Asheville SC last summer.
 Same heating there, horizontal radiators in ducts supplied with outside fresh air.
-Only theirs work.
+Only theirs work.0

 Everyone wants to think it's fine until it's not.
 I'm involved with 2 historic buildings in our town, one steam one hot water.
 The steam one I wrote a 20 page report about the deficiencies (had some education in it too) right after the "best company in town" replaced the boiler and "charged no labor".
 They did exactly nothing with all the information I gave them Boiler is using tons of water and will be dead in under 10 years if I was guessing.

 Altering a historic building is tricky, but you might consider ducting return air from the upper floors to those radiators instead of relying on drawing air from the basement.
 Some sheet metal work and old style wall or floor grilles would do it.
-That would keep most of the basement humidity and odors in the basement.
+That would keep most of the basement humidity and odors in the basement.—

 I thought of that, but I needed to solve the humidity problem anyway as it was deteriorating the old brick work in the basement (load bearing walls!).
 We are all volunteers and there is no money.
 We’re out there begging for grants like everyone else.
 This forum has boosted my education quickly!
-I really appreciate everyone chiming in!
+I really appreciate everyone chiming in!bburd said:Altering a historic building is tricky, but you might consider ducting return air from the upper floors to those radiators instead of relying on drawing air from the basement.
+Some sheet metal work and old style wall or floor grilles would do it.
+That would keep most of the basement humidity and odors in the basement.

 Those are sad.
 When there are one or two joints it really isn't too daunting to contemplate repair.
 With all of them leaking like that...